quanterall/HaskellMaterials/basics/01-values-and-functions.md

 ```

 As you can see from the above snippet, using `$` allows us to just say "Apply the function on the
-left to the expression on the right". `$` binds tightly to the right, so the parenthesis we see
+left to the expression on the right". `$` binds tightly to the right, so the parentheses we see
-above is what will be by default, hence we have no need for parenthesis like this when we use `$`.
+above is what will be by default, hence we have no need for parentheses like this when we use `$`.

 ## Partial application